 ● authorize the Bank of Canada to pay off all federal debt that is owned to commercial banks and banking institutions both domestic and international.
 The debt incurred by the Bank of Canada will be charged to the Canadian people at zero percent interest

-● restore the 1934 Bank of Canada Act and amend the Act so that the Bank of Canada is fully independent of the federal government, national in scope (1938 amendment of the Act), and in complete service of the Canadian people, transparent to the Canadian people, and the Bank of Canada has exclusive public lending right
+● restore the 1934 Bank of Canada Act with amendments to Act so that the Bank of Canada is independent of the federal government, national in scope (1938 amendment of the Act), and in complete service of the Canadian people, transparent to the Canadian people, and the Bank of Canada has exclusive public lending right

-● rescind all legislation that is in contradiction of the 1934 Bank of Canada Act.
+● rescind all legislation that is in contradiction of the amended 1934 Bank of Canada Act

 ● cease all federal loans with commercial banks